SamKustin/CS110-Final-Project/README.md

 # CS110-Final-Project
 **"Super Princess Peach"**
-A series of 3 mini games (brick breaker, simon, snake) linked to a story mode game option
+A series of 3 mini games (brick breaker, simon, snake) linked to a story mode game option.

 **Created by:** Sam Kustin, Adam Nieto, Amy Chen, Melissa Wolff

 * This game was created as a final project for CS 110 at Binghamton University in Fall 2015.
-* The game was made using python and requires **Pygame** to run
+* The game was made using python and requires **Pygame** to run.

 **Mini Game Mode:**
 Play all three mini games (brick breaker, simon, and snake) in any order you want and as many times as you want.